CardiacModelling/Gamma_0/README.md

 # A parameter representing missing charge should be considered when calibrating action potential models

 This GitHub repo was design to facilitate the reproduction of the results published in the paper linked to this GitHub.
+The Python scripts are in the ```Scripts``` folder.
+Their names designate which figure or result can be reproduced with them.

 ## List of Python packages necessary for the reproduction of this work
 To be able to run the Python scripts, one needs to have installed: